 Some species of antelope, including sitatunga and red lechwe, are found here and nowhere else in Namibia.
 The largest migration of zebra in the world passes through this region.
 Buffalo roam through the forest and along the edges of the rivers.
 And, the birds, wow!
 From the Pel's fishing owl to giant kingfishers to African jacanas that race across lily beds on their broad webbed-feet, and brightly colored carmine bee-eaters that nest in the clay banks along the rivers, there are more than 430 species of birds to discover in the north east.

-Many communal conservancies have Joint Venture lodges and campsites in or near national parks, including the lush forest of the Mudumu National Park, the striking wetlands of Nkasa Rupara National Park and the Bwabwata National Park, the first national park in Namibia to be co-managed by the Ministry of Environment and Tourism, local communities and conservancy members.
+Many communal conservancies have Joint Venture lodges and campsites in or near national parks, including the lush forest of the Mudumu National Park, the striking wetlands of Nkasa Rupara National Park and the Bwabwata National Park, the first national park in Namibia to be co-managed by the Ministry of Environment, Forestry and Tourism, local communities and conservancy members.

 Since the establishment of conservancies in the north east, hundreds of animals have been translocated to the region's parks and conservancies.
 After decades of local extinction, eland, Africa's largest antelope, giraffe and rare sable antelope were reintroduced into national parks, while conservancies surrounding these parks have welcomed these species and also impala, giraffe and buffalo back onto their land.